EN

 And with the right expense management platform, corporate cards help finance teams better track spending patterns by department, vendor, and types of purchases, allowing them to build high-visibility reports that inform the budgeting process.
 They can also automatically create expense reports and approve purchases.

 Employees, meanwhile, don’t have to front personal funds for business expenses.
-They can also use company-owned cards with no impact on their personal credit score.
+They can also use company-owned cards with no impact to their personal credit score.

 Enhanced financial control and security